Tufahel/react-auth/README.md

 # Firebase Authentication with React

-This is an Uber-like simple app where I have basically used firebase authentication with React.
-We can hire Bike, Car, Bus, Train by using this demo app.
+This is an Uber-like simple ride-sharing app where I have basically used firebase authentication with React.
+With this app, we can see transportation fare, type, and amount.

 # Live Page Link